NihaliJawariya290/Excel_Project/README.md

-# Excel_Project: IT Support Ticket Management System Analysis
+# IT Support Ticket Management System Analysis
 This project involves an in-depth analysis of an IT support ticket management system using Excel.
 The primary objective was to evaluate agent performance and identify areas for process improvement.
 Key steps included:
 Data Cleaning & Analysis: Utilized advanced Excel functions like string functions, DATEIF, aggregation, and LOOKUP for data cleaning, extraction, and analysis of key metrics, including resolution time and satisfaction rate.
 Key Performance Indicators (KPIs): Developed and analyzed KPIs, revealing an average resolution time of 4.55 days and a customer satisfaction rate of 4.1, which provided valuable insights for improvement.